salimi-my/protected-share/README.md

 # [Protected Share](https://share.salimi.my) &middot; [![Author Salimi](https://img.shields.io/badge/Author-Salimi-%3C%3E)](https://www.linkedin.com/in/mohamad-salimi/)
 This is a simple file sharing web app created using Codeigniter.
 User can login to upload files for sharing and link of the file shared to other will be password protected.
-Anyone with the shared link will need to enter password to download the file.
+Anyone with the shared link will need to enter password to download the shared file.

 ## Free file sharing app
 - This is a file sharing app